jakji93/airon-fitness/README.md

 # 455 Project
-Project repository for full-stack fitness app.
+Project repository for an AI powered full-stack fitness app.

 # Final Project Submission Requirements for README
 1. Top of README – clear description of app (can be like an elevator pitch!)
 [2-3 sentences]